Tim Cook visited Good Morning America and said things

 He deserves my respect…and he has it!

 He also has my sympathy.
 I acknowledge that he’s in a bind.
-As the head of a four trillion dollar company, and as the employer of a couple of hundred thousand people, he isn’t free to say things that he could be saying if, back in 1997, he’d cashed out at Compaq and retired to a quiet life in 2026 as a Nike boardmember, an enthusiastic booster of Duke University athletics, and the author of a popular Substack newsletter entitled "Tim's Bits."
+Tim's the head of a four trillion dollar company, and the employer of a couple of hundred thousand people.
+He isn’t free to say the things that he could be saying if he'd declined Steve's job offer and eventually left Hewlett-Packard's C-suite and retired to a quiet life as a boardmember of Nike, a booster of Duke University athletics, and the author of a popular Substack newsletter entitled "Tim's Bits."

 And for all I know, maybe he sincerely believes himself to be politically-neutral in his public activities.
 I don’t have access to An Anonymous Source Familiar With Tim’s Thinking On This Matter.